DanIsaksson/odin-recipes/README.md

 # odin-recipes
-The assignment Project: Recipes from The Odin Project.
+The assignment "Project: Recipes" from The Odin Project.